nucleic/enaml/enaml/workbench/schema.rst

 point
 	The fully qualified identifier of the extension point to which the extension contributes.
+This value must be a string.

-object
+class
-	An optional path to the object which implements the extension.
-This object will be loaded by the writer of the extension point as required.
+	An optional path to the class which implements the extension.
+The class will be loaded by the writer of the extension point as required.
-	If this is provided, it must be a string of the form "pkg.module.obj" which points to an object implementing the interface required by the extension point.
+	If this is provided, it must be a string of the form "pkg.module.Class" which points to a class implementing the interface required by the extension point.
+Note: The 'class' here can actually be any Python object, but typical extensions will provide class objects.

 configuration
 	An optional object which provides configuration data for the extension.